-The Group has the necessary departments and the backing of specialized external consultants to ensure compliance with laws and rules applicable to it, include tax ones.
+The Group has the necessary departments and the backing of specialized external consultants to ensure compliance with laws and rules applicable to it, including tax ones.
+Additionally, Grifols' Criminal Risk Management System ensures that proper measures are established to prevent crimes or significantly reduce the risks of committing them.